Chancesus/s3-dynamoDB/ReadMe.md

 ## Step 5 - Using Git and Github (Optional)

-1. If you would like to upload your code/steps to github you can do that through Cloud9
+1. If you would like to upload your code/steps to github you can do that through Cloud9.

-2. In the terminal, run the commands
+2. In the terminal, run the commands.

    ```bash
    git config --global user.name "YourUsername"